 Pylesville is a tiny town located in the state of Maryland.
 With a population of 711 people and just one neighborhood, Pylesville is the 238th largest community in Maryland.

-Unlike some towns, Pylesville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pylesville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pylesville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pylesville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Pylesville who work in management occupations (17.48%), sales jobs (16.62%), and maintenance occupations (13.75%).

-A relatively large number of people in Pylesville telecommute to their jobs.
-Overall, about 21.20% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.20% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Pylesville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Pylesville is a great place for families with children to consider.
+First of all, many other families with children live here, making Pylesville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Pylesville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Pylesville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Pylesville, however, is that residents on average have to contend with a long commute, spending on average 34.77 minutes every day commuting to work.

-Pylesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pylesville doesn't have a public transportation system that people use for their commute.

 The people who call Pylesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pylesville residents report their race to be White.
 Important ancestries of people in Pylesville include Italian, English, German, Irish, and French.